webeveryday/SimpleStorage/README.md

 - .s.sol for Foundry convention
 - forge STD stands for forage standard library

+## Deploy
+- If you do not specify an RPC URL, it will run the script on a temporary anvil chain

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**

 Foundry consists of: